magento/devdocs/guides/v2.2/javascript-dev-guide/widgets/widget_alert.md

 ## Events {#alert_events}

 The alert widget implements a single event: the `always` callback.
-The `always` callback is invoked when a modal window is opened and closed.
+The `always` callback is invoked when a modal window is closed.

 ## Keyboard navigation {#alert_key_navigation}